sameeri/sameeri.github.io/source/_posts/hexo-jumpstart.md

-title: Hexo JumpStart
+title: Hexo Love
+date: 2014-9-18 11:21:36
+tags: Hexo
 ---
+I have a blog, [Whack-Whack](http://www.whack-whack.info) up on Blogger.
+However, the recent hexo love from Jesse, has inspired me and i also see how easy it is to take my texts out and write some **markdown** and deploy it to github.**Hexo** is a great tool.
+It's [open sourced on github](https://github.com/hexojs/hexo) and i want to use it's awesomeness.

-This is the very first post created by [Hexo](http://hexo.io/)!
-A reference for myself.
-Check [documentation](http://hexo.io/docs/) for more info.
-If you get any problems when using Hexo, you can find the answer in [trobuleshooting](http://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).
+This is the very first post created by [Hexo](http://hexo.io/), when you run the **hexo new "post name"** command.
+I'm going to leave the simple steps included in the post.

 ## Quick Start